How To Integrate Microsoft Entra ID SSO with Chainguard

 To integrate Microsoft Entra ID with the Chainguard platform, log in to Azure.
 In the left-hand navigation menu, select Microsoft Entra ID.

-Screenshot of Azure’s left-hand navigation menu, with the “Microsoft Entra ID” option highglighted in a yellow box.
+Screenshot of Azure's left-hand navigation menu, with the 'Microsoft Entra ID' option highglighted in a yellow box.

 From the Default Directory Overview page, click the ➕ Add button and select App Registration from the dropdown menu.

 Screenshot of the Overview in the Azure console.
-The “Add” dropdown menu has been opened and the “App Registration” option is highlighted in a yellow box.
+The

 In the Register an application screen, configure the application as follows.